theawesomecoder61/WWE-Superstars/README.md

 # WWE Superstars
-WWE in Minecraft.
-Complete with championship belts, wrestlers, music records, and more!
+WWE in Minecraft with championship belts, wrestlers, music records, and more!

 **The entire source code will be posted here when the mod has been finished!**